prideout/camera_demo/README.md

 # Longer term ideas

+- Momentum for panning (this might be implemented in the demo rather than the library)
 - Multi-touch support, especially for zoom.
 - First person mode (sketchfab has this)
 - Demonstrate precision crosshairs for deep zoom, similar to my old blog post.